SEL2232 : Stagecraft in Early Drama

 - Performance (e.g. audiences, actors, staging, metadrama);

-- Material culture (e.g. props, special effects, costumes, cosmetics);
+- Material culture (e.g. props, special effects, costumes);

 - Politics and religion (e.g. containment v. subversion)

-This module takes a creative, imaginative, and practical approach to pre-1642 drama.
-Our focus on ‘stagecraft’ means that we will be investigating scenes from late medieval and Renaissance plays to see how they actually worked under the conditions for which they were written and how they might be performed today.
-We will explore how you can conjure up a devil onstage, what makes effective stage blood, and consider what it was like to see female audience members hijack a performance.
-Early drama was also a subversive medium of entertainment, and so we will be exploring the wider social and political ramifications of these plays: if an actor can perform royalty simply by putting on a crown, then what really is the difference between a stage-king and a real one?
-How can you get away with speaking blasphemy and profanity onstage?
+This module takes a creative, imaginative, and practical approach to pre-modern drama.
+Our focus on ‘Stagecraft’ means that we will be investigating scenes from late-Medieval and Renaissance plays to see how they actually worked under the conditions for which they were written and how they might be performed today.
+We will explore how you can conjure up a devil onstage, decapitate someone, what makes effective stage blood, and consider what it was like to see a female audience member hijack a performance.
+Early drama was partly a community-building exercise but also a commercial one, and yet it was often a subversive medium of entertainment, and so we will be exploring the wider social and political ramifications of these plays.
+If an actor can perform royalty simply by putting on a crown, then what really is the difference between a stage-king and a real one?
+Why does a strongly religious culture produce plays which contain blasphemous jokes or profanity?

 Outline Of Syllabus